2023–24 Ulster Rugby season: Six Nations break

-Second block
+Domestic season: second block

 Interim coach Richie Murphy took charge ahead of Ulster's two-week trip to South Africa to play the Sharks and Stormers.
 He was joined by Ireland scrum coach John Fogarty on a part-time basis (Dan McFarland had previously coached the scrum for Ulster).

 After Ulster lost to the Sharks, losing Billy Burns to injury, the departure of Jonny Petrie as Chief Executive was announced by the IRFU.
 Hugh McCaughey, former Chief Executive of the South Eastern Health and Social Care Trust and a former rugby coach at under-age level, was announced as his interim replacement.
 With Nathan Doak named at out-half, they then lost narrowly to the Stormers.
 It was announced that Steven Kitshoff would cut short his stay at Ulster and return to the Stormers at the end of the season.
 The following week, Ulster won their round of 16 tie against Montpellier in the Challenge Cup, aided by their opponents' poor discipline, being down to 12 players at one point.
 This earned them a quarter-final against Clermont, which they lost.
 Kitshoff sustained a season-ending injury, so this was his final match for Ulster.
 After three straight wins in the URC, over Cardiff, Benetton and Scarlets, Murphy was appointed head coach on a two-year contract.
 A fourth straight win, at home to Leinster, clinched a quarter final place.
 A losing bonus point away to table-toppers Munster on the final weekend of the regular season secured sixth place, a quarter-final away to Leinster (which they lost), and a place in next season's Champions Cup.